Senior Manager, Monitoring, Evaluation and Learning (MEL)

-- Promote use of the MEL system use across Nia Tero teams to support organization-wide learning and improvement.
+- Promote use of the MEL system across Nia Tero teams to support organization-wide learning and improvement.

-- Collaborate cross organizationally with Nia Tero teams for regular MEL reporting to Board, Leadership and key stakeholders.
+- Collaborate with Nia Tero teams for regular MEL reporting to Board, Leadership, and key stakeholders.

 PEOPLE AND RESOURCE MANAGEMENT RESPONSIBILITIES

 This position will not directly supervise anyone or have direct financial oversight.
 This position requires discretion, cultural sensitivity, and facile experience working with and alongside Indigenous peoples.

 Education and Experience Requirements*